Vossloh: 1990s and beyond

-In December 2014 the company announced it intended to divest its transportation division.
-The rail-vehicles division was announced as sold to Stadler in late 2015.
+In December 2014, the company announced its intention to divest its transportation division.
+During November 2015, it was announced that Vossloh's rail vehicles division was to be sold to Stadler.
 The Electrical Systems division (formerly Vossloh Kiepe) was sold to Knorr-Bremse in 2016.

-End of 2016, Vossloh acquired Rocla Concrete Tie, Inc., headquartered in Lakewood, Colorado from Altus Capital Partners II.
-Since 1986 the North American company mainly supplies customers in the USA focus market with concrete thresholds.
-At the same time, Vossloh has purchased the remaining 50% of the shares in the previous Alpha Rail Team joint venture.
+During late 2016, Vossloh acquired Rocla Concrete Tie, Inc., headquartered in Lakewood, Colorado from Altus Capital Partners II.
+Since 1986, the North American company mainly supplies customers in the US market with concrete thresholds.
+Around the same time, Vossloh has purchased the remaining 50% of the shares in the previous Alpha Rail Team joint venture.

 Company structure

 Vossloh has three divisions contribute to the core business, rail infrastructure: Core Components, Customized Modules and Lifecycle Solutions.

 Vossloh currently operates with four divisions.
 The fourth division, Transportation, covers the developing and manufacturing of diesel locomotives, and also provides all necessary locomotive maintenance and repair services.
 With the adoption of the strategy at the end of 2014, the Transportation division stopped being part of the core business.

 The individual companies are centrally coordinated by the holding company, Vossloh AG, and operate in common under the Vossloh brand.